catid/TimeSync/README.md

 (3) Include TimeSync.cpp into your project and ``#include "TimeSync.h"``.
 Create a `TimeSynchronizer` object in your netcode on both the client/server code.

-(4) Just before sending each UDP datagram, get the current time in microseconds `nowUsec` and call ``TimeSynchronizer::LocalTimeToDatagramTS24(nowUsec)`` to get the 24-bit value to attach to each outgoing UDP datagram.
+(4) Just before sending each UDP datagram, get the current time in microseconds `nowUsec` and call ``TimeSynchronizer::LocalTimeToDatagramTS24(nowUsec)`` to get the 24-bit (3 byte) value to attach to each outgoing UDP datagram.

-(5) Periodically, each peer must call ``TimeSynchronizer::GetMinDeltaTS24()`` and send the 24-bit value to the remote peer.
+(5) Periodically, each peer must call ``TimeSynchronizer::GetMinDeltaTS24()`` and send the 24-bit (3 byte) value to the remote peer.
 I recommend sending this value once every 2 seconds using your reliable transport's "unordered reliable" mode if it supports that, because it is fine if they arrive out of order.
 Ideally, sending the value once every 500 milliseconds for the first 20 seconds or so.
 When receiving a ``MinDeltaTS24`` value, it should be passed to ``TimeSynchronizer::OnPeerMinDeltaTS24()``.
 After this call, ``IsSynchronized()`` will start to return `true`.

-(6) When a UDP datagram arrives, get the current time in microseconds and call ``TimeSynchronizer::OnAuthenticatedDatagramTimestamp(Counter24 remoteSendTS24, uint64_t localRecvUsec)`` with the 24-bit timestamp attached the datagram.
+(6) When a UDP datagram arrives, get the current time in microseconds and call ``TimeSynchronizer::OnAuthenticatedDatagramTimestamp(Counter24 remoteSendTS24, uint64_t localRecvUsec)`` with the 24-bit (3 byte) timestamp attached the datagram.

 With each datagram received, the timestamp accuracy improves.